The Unbearable Like-Likeness of Gene: Reception

 "The Unbearable Like-Likeness of Gene" was first broadcast on December 9, 2012, as part of Fox's Animation Domination programming block, and was preceded by the premiere of the Simpsons episode "The Day the Earth Stood Cool" and was followed by the premiere of the Family Guy episode "Friends Without Benefits."
 According to Nielsen ratings, "The Unbearable Like-Likeness of Gene" was watched by a total of 4.55 million U.S. viewers.
 It was the least watched episode to premiere that night on Animation Domination.
 The episode also acquired a 2.1/5 rating in the 18–49 demographic group, receiving the lowest rating of the night.

 Reviews of the episode were mostly positive.
 Rowan Kaiser of The A.V.
 Club wrote of the episode, "Being "real" is also one of the episode's bigger weaknesses."
-He continued, "I worried a little bit last week that focusing on the kids growing up might cause them to lose some of their anarchic power, and that's certainly the case here.
+She continued, "I worried a little bit last week that focusing on the kids growing up might cause them to lose some of their anarchic power, and that's certainly the case here.
 I found "The Unbearable Like-Likeness Of Gene" to be fairly sweet and subdued for a Bob's Burgers.
 This isn't a bad thing.
-But I'm not sure it plays to Bob's chaotic strengths, like the scene where the kids charged into the bedroom last week, or pretty much all of "Art Crawl/" He ultimately graded the episode as a B+.
+But I'm not sure it plays to Bob's chaotic strengths, like the scene where the kids charged into the bedroom last week, or pretty much all of "Art Crawl/" She ultimately graded the episode as a B+.
 Ross Bonaime of Paste wrote positively about the episode, saying, "This week's Gene-centric episode isn't as great as Tina's brilliant driving mishap, but the two work well together under the theme of the children growing up and the entire family having to deal with their decisions and problems."
 He continued, "I like that the Belchers are calmer this week, dealing with Gene's problem and helping each other out."
 He also noted that the scene where Gene and Bob talk at the movie theater "might [be] one of my personal favorite moments in the show’s history."
 However, he criticized the subplot, saying that "it doesn't really go anywhere."
 He gave the episode an 8.1 out of 10.